-Other than routine litigation incidental to our business, there are no pending legal proceedings in which the Company is a party or any of their respective properties is subject, with the exception of the following.
+We are subject to legal proceedings and claims which arise from time to time.
+These can include, but are not limited to, legal proceedings and/or claims pertaining to environmental or safety matters.
+There are no pending legal proceedings in which the Company is a party or any of their respective properties is subject, with the exception of the following.

-We are currently involved in legal proceedings as the plaintiff with a single party, Delmer and Gail Ackels and their company Gold Dust Mines, Inc. The principal legal proceeding has been ruled in our favor by a trial court, but that ruling and certain issues in the case are being appealed by the defendant.
-The significant facts and current status are as follows:
+Since 2008, we have been involved in legal proceedings as the plaintiff with a single party, Delmer and Gail Ackels and their company Gold Dust Mines, Inc. The principal legal proceeding has been ruled in our favor by a trial court, appealed by the defendant to appellate courts and again ruled in our favor by the appellate courts.
+At this time, we believe all significant matters have been concluded, including rulings on legal fees, to a favorable outcome in each point of the matters.